pmccrind/slide_puzzle/README.md

 ### Resources

-Thank you to both resources below for making this tutorital a breeze.
-Huge shout out to <a Link= "https://www.101computing.net/"> 101computing </a> for a
-<a link = "https://codepen.io/dreamweaver1231/pen/EtzpI">Inspritation</a>, bulk of the code
+Huge shout out to [101computing](https://www.101computing.net/sliding-puzzle/) for the basis of my version as well as the template on how I laid out the rest of the code.